-Year Decem
+Year Ended December 31,

-2021 2020
+2022 20

-(in thousands)
+(in thou isands 5)

 Direct external expenses:

-Clinical programs \$ 20,830 \$ 14,229
+Clinical programs \$ 26,748 \$ 20,830

-Pre-clinical activities 562 532
+Pre-clinical activities 1,262 562

 Other research and development expenses:

-Payroll and other including stock-based compensation 2,426 3,215
+Payroll and other including stock-based compensation 3,727 2,426

-\$ 23,818 \$ 17,976
+\$ 31,737 \$ 23,818

-Clinical programs expenses increased in the year ended December 31, 2021 over the year ended December 31, 2020 primarily due to costs related to our the NAVIGATE clinical trial activities and preparations and some preclinical activities incurred in support of the planned clinical program such as development and reproductive toxicity studies, clinical supplies and other supportive activities.
+Clinical programs expenses increased in the year ended December 31, 2022 over the year ended December 31, 2021 primarily due to costs related to our the NAVIGATE clinical trial activities and preparations and some preclinical activities incurred in support of the planned clinical program such as development and reproductive toxicity studies, clinical supplies and other supportive activities.
+Payroll and other costs increased primarily due to additional employees being hired in research and development.